kmitsolution/Python/Core/07_DataTypes.md

 print("result3 =", result3)    # Output: result3 = False

 ```
+In this example, we declare two <b>Boolean</b> variables <b>is_valid</b> and <b>is_ready</b> and assign them the Boolean values True and False, respectively.

+We then use these Boolean values in conditional statements.
+The first if statement checks if is_valid is True and prints "Data is valid" if it is true.
+The second if statement uses the not operator to check if is_ready is False and prints "System not ready" if it evaluates to true.

+We also perform logical operations using the Boolean values.
+The and operator returns <b>True</b> if both operands are <b>True</b> and <b>False</b> otherwise.
+The or operator returns True if at least one of the operands is True.
+The not operator returns the opposite Boolean value.

+<b>Boolean</b> values are the result of logical expressions and are often used to control the flow of a program based on certain conditions.
+They play a crucial role in decision-making and allow programs to execute different branches of code depending on whether certain conditions are <b>true or false.</b>
 ### Text Type:

 str: Represents strings of characters, such as "Hello, World!".
 Strings are used to store and manipulate textual data.